neueworld/Layers-Docs/Freelancing Overview.md

 But it all comes with costs, such as platforms taking large cuts in fees and governing how the business should be done.
 Large corporations run these platforms, and the users have no involvement in the decision-making or no right to say anything about these rules, they must follow all the rules or leave the platform, but what about the time and effort they have spent there?
 It's **not just data; it's their experience**, which they can't have even if they have worked so hard to build it there.

-This content is only pushed for the testing.
-[Test 2]